chkware/chkware.github.io/docs/references/workflow-reference.md

 `expose` is a sub-block, that can be used to expose local variable of this file to outer scope.

-For http specification document local variable called `_response` which holds successful response, is available.
+For HTTP specification document local variable called `_response` which holds successful response, is available.

 See docs on [expose node](/docs/references/variables#expose-node)